Do You Pay Mortgage While House is Being Built? Find Out How to Manage Your Finances Smartly

 Can You Avoid Mortgage Payments During Construction?

-Some lenders may offer interest-only payments during the construction phase to ease financial burden.
+Some lenders may offer interest-only payments during the construction phase to ease the financial burden.

 About the author